dominic097/blog/proxies.md

 # Proxies

-Proxies allow us to define JS objects in a way that were impossible before.
+Proxies allow us to re-define JS in a way that is never possible before.

 ---